stongems/hello-world/README.md

 # hello-world
 First of the first repository

-If it breaks I can fix it.
-If it needs built, I can build it.
+If it needs fixing, I can fix it.
+If it needs building, I can build it.
 If is broken, it wasn't me.